General Rules of Street Skateboarding

 • Be Seen, Stay Safe: Remember, the key to skating at night is not just about having fun but also about staying safe.
 Make sure you are visible from all angles to prevent any accidents and enjoy the thrill of street skateboarding liberally.

-Also Read General Rules of Australian Football
+Also Read General Rules of Zorb Football

 Leave No Trace